MasterSunne/chess/notes.md

 - this way I have the game/board stored on the client-side to redraw at any time

 - how to get the gameID and username data to create the CONNECT userGameCommand

+- how to mark the game as over when resigning a player?

+- do we have to serialize and deserialize every serverMessage and UserGameCommand between server and client?